sp777g/GlyphSpatialNet_Dataset/README.md

 Copy the corresponding files according to the division results to build a dataset:
 ```
 ```
-<u>Attention</u>: Different operating systems handle file suffixes differently.
+**Attention**: Different operating systems handle file suffixes differently.
 We strongly recommend that you print the results here to determine which font files have been effectively read.
+The same reading code **also exists** in the data loader of our model.

 ## Rendering and Vectorization